iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 ### Job Subjects

-The FrameWork will automatically create a uniquely named Subject element in the iModel.
+The Framework will automatically create a uniquely named Subject element in the iModel.
 The job subject element should be a child of the root subject and must have a unique code.

 A Connector is required to scope all of the subjects, definitions, and their models under its job subject element.
 That is,